Frequently Asked Questions

 Certificate and MA Application Deadlines: August 1st for Fall; January 5th for Spring; May 1st for Summer

-Doctoral Application Deadlines: May 15th for Fall; December 1st for Spring (applications not accepted for summer admission)
+Doctoral Application Deadlines: July 1st for Fall; December 1st for Spring; May 1st for Summer

 Could you give me some more information about Loyola University Chicago?

 Loyola University Chicago was founded in 1870 and is among the largest of the twenty-eight Jesuit colleges and universities in the United States.
 Loyola has a total enrollment of 16,673 students, which includes 11,420 undergraduates, hailing from all 50 states, as well as 82 foreign countries.
 The University has four campuses, three in the greater Chicago area and one in Rome, Italy.
 Loyola's nine schools and colleges include: arts and sciences, business administration, education, graduate studies, law, medicine, nursing, professional studies and social work.
 Loyola offers 66 undergraduate majors, 59 master's degrees and 36 doctoral degrees and 3 professional degree programs.
 Recognizing Loyola's excellence in education, U.S. News and World Report has ranked Loyola consistently among the "top national universities" and "best values" in its annual publications.
 For more information, please visit www.luc.edu.